seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 }
 {% endhighlight %}

-Finaly we have Profile controller that is available to use the new *client* auth driver.
+Finally, we have Profile controller that is available to use the new *client* auth driver.
 The same is true about AuthController.
-Just add this middleware in constrcutor, and `AuthenticatesAndRegistersUsers` trait will use our new driver to manage users.
-As your have seen in Laravel 5.1 it is not a trivial task to create seperate auth providers in your app.
+Just add this middleware in the constructor, and `AuthenticatesAndRegistersUsers` trait will use our new driver to manage users.
+As you have seen in Laravel 5.1 it is not a trivial task to create separate auth providers in your app.

 ## Laravel 5.2

-In Laravel 5.2 multiple authentication is implemented as an inbuilt functionality.
+In Laravel 5.2 multiple authentications are implemented as an inbuilt functionality.
 Let's go through the steps to achieve the same results as in the previous chapter.

 ### Set up models